-- 1 Yes
+1 Yes

-- 2 No
+2 No

-- 9 No answer

-- 0 NAP (Code 3 in WORK)
+0 NAP (Code 3 in WORK)

 Do/did you supervise other employees?
 [TN: Supervision is to be understood as a leadership function of monitoring and being responsible for the work of others.]

 If you work for more than one employer, or if you are both employed and self-employed, please refer to your main job.
 If you are retired or not currently working, please refer to your last main job.

-- 1 Yes - 2 No
+1 Yes 2 No

 See EMPREL for "main" job.
 See NSUP for "number of employees supervised".
+See comment for WORK about question order.